semper-lux/barquinero-site/content/authors/admin/_index.md

 I'm Enrique "Miguel" Barquinero, a PhD student at the University of Iowa studying Topology.
 This website hosts my papers, talks, and other academic resources as well as contact information.

+If you are a student looking for course information, see the [teaching tab](/teachingtab).

 *This website is currently in development, but is fully functional for the content it already contains.*

 {{<cuscss>}}